The KimKlone: Bride of Son of Cheap Video

 — uses the CFA to fetch the two bytes of the CF

-into its PC, thereby effecting a jump to the emulation routine.
+into its PC, thereby effecting a jump to the simulation routine.
 (The

 65C02 wastes one cycle during this process.)
 Cycle

-10 will be the first op-code fetch of the emulation code.
+10 will be the first op-code fetch of the simulation code.